-In addition to the Director, there is one full-time recreation professional, one administrative secretatary, nine full-time parks maintenance staff and four full-time golf maintenance staff.
+In addition to the Director, there is one full-time recreation professional, one administrative secretary, nine full-time parks maintenance staff and four full-time golf maintenance staff.
 The department also employs approximately eighty seasonal and part-time and staff.
 Most are hired as part-time help in the summer recreation period.
+All Culture, Parks and Recreation Staff are chosen, in part, based upon their prior relevant experience and related qualifications to meet the requirements for their position as listed in the Town's approved job description.